jguhlin/minimap2-rs/README.md

 * Add with_seq to support indexing a single sequence (as per mappy: https://github.com/lh3/minimap2/blob/master/python/mappy.pyx#L115)
 * minimap2-rs: update rust-htslib dep
 * simdutf8 now optional dependency requiring map-file feature to be enabled
+* Support soft-clipping string in CIGAR.
+WARNING: Does not support hard clipping.
+Please open an issue if you need this.

 ### 0.1.11